 If you’re visiting my website for the first time, you’d probably like to know more about me.
 First and foremost, I’m a storyteller.
 I mainly do this with words, but sometimes I do it with pictures.
-For more than a decade, I’ve told stories as a freelance journalist and essayist.
+For nearly 20 years, I’ve told stories as a freelance journalist and essayist.
 You’ll find some of that work archived in my portfolio pages.

 Since 2013, I’ve also been telling a compelling story about cross-cultural dialogue for the world’s largest science membership organization.
 Before that I helped national religious leaders tell their stories.
 I got my start as a research assistant on a public television show.

 Now, I’ve returned to my first love, which is creating art.
 It’s been a life-long dream of mine to go to art school and I’m doing it now, in a program that combines my love of writing with my love of images, at the School of Visual Arts.
 My latest project can be found here.